 Overuse of industry jargon doesn’t always make you look smart — in many cases, you may run the risk of isolating your coworkers since only you know what you’re talking about.
 Aim for mutual understanding.

 Zoning out while streaming your favorite music at work is great.
 It helps you focus and get stuff done.
 But be sure that your “focusing” isn’t disruptive to anyone else around you.
 Your coworkers may be too afraid to tell you that your music is blaring from your headphones — but they may secretly hope you turn it down post-haste.

 Coming Into Work Sick

 If you’ve worked in an office long enough, you’ve likely had to sit next to that guy who incessantly coughs and blows his nose.
-If you’re the person who comes into work thinking, “Oh, it’s just a little cough, I’ll be fine,” your desk mate is likely dying inside.
-Not only does your coworker want to avoid getting sick, the constant coughing can be disruptive to their concentration.
+If you’re the person who comes into work thinking, “Oh, it’s just a little cough, I’ll be fine,” your desk-mate is likely dying inside.
+Not only does your coworker want to avoid getting sick, but the constant coughing can also be disruptive to their concentration.

 Taking Credit for Other People's Work

 It stinks when you aren’t recognized for working hard — but it’s even worse when you don’t get credit for something you deserve.
 Don’t be the person who fails to acknowledge your coworker’s efforts if they were an integral part of a project.
 Taking someone’s credit is like stealing their moment to shine, which can be interpreted by others as actively malicious behavior.

 Unless it’s coming from someone they directly report to, no one likes to be told what to do.
 If you have a habit of assigning tasks to other people — especially if they weren’t yours to begin with — you’re most likely overstepping your bounds.
 Self-appointing yourself as someone’s boss is not going to play over well, especially if you have equal seniority.